31 March 2023

 Pick a dry sunny day to clean the greenhouse interior, if possible removing all items, brushing down the shelves and window sills and depending on the flooring material either brushing, mopping or power washing.
 Take particular care to clean the windows and wipe them down to remove any residue.

 One of the very best April Gardening Tips is to get plants for free by splitting and replanting perennials that have become woody or died back at the centre.
 It's wise to turn the earth over, and fertilise and water well to give your free plants the best possible start.

 Gardening in April Videos

 We've collated a number of YouTube videos from reputable sources that all contain great April Gardening Tips.
-While every effort has been made to share high quality information, Westminster Stone are not responsible for any of the content within any of the following links.
+While every effort has been made to share high-quality information, Westminster Stone is not responsible for any of the content within any of the following links.